 RN to MSN, Nurse Educator

 Become a Nurse Educator with our RN to MSN Track — Online.

 The critical shortage of nurses in healthcare today is due in part to the shortage of qualified nurse educators to teach tomorrow's nurses.
-If you are a Registered Nurse and interested in a career in teaching, consider earning your Master of Science in Nursing as an Educator (RN to MSN, Educator).
+If you are a Registered Nurse and interested in a career in teaching, consider earning your Master of Science in Nursing with a focus as a Nurse Educator (RN to MSN, Educator).

 Nurse Educators are employed in many educational settings including colleges, universities, hospital-based nursing schools and other postsecondary institutions.
 As a nurse faculty member, you will impart valuable knowledge and skills to future nurses - based on your own education and experience.